jaysoo/jaysoo.ca/_posts/2017-04-30-learn-fp-with-react-part-1.markdown

 React has many patterns that grew out of the community.
 I want to take a step back and view these patterns from a new angle, and see if we can formalize them with mathematical theory.

-You wil need basic React knowledge in order to understand this series.
+You will need basic React knowledge in order to understand this series.
 I will discuss concepts such as [components](https://facebook.github.io/react/docs/components-and-props.html), [elements](https://facebook.github.io/react/docs/rendering-elements.html), and [higher-order components](https://facebook.github.io/react/docs/higher-order-components.html) (HOC).